 HHO and magnecules in the International Journal of Hydrogen Energy

 While I was doing research for an article on cars which ‘run on water’, I encountered more than one reference to the research of Ruggero Santilli.
-It was in fact a tweet by Diederik Samsom (now leader of the Labour Party in the Netherlands) that drew my attention to Santilli.
-I had never heard of him before, but now found out that Santilli already was widely known as a fringe scientist.
+It was, in fact, a tweet by Diederik Samsom (now leader of the Labour Party in the Netherlands) that drew my attention to Santilli.
+I had never heard of him before but now found out that Santilli already was widely known as a fringe scientist.

 Comments and rebuttal of comments

 In the same journal (IJHE) professor J.M.
 Calo (Brown University, Providence, USA) wrote some comments on Santilli’s claims.
 Although the article is modestly titled Comments on“A new gaseous and combustible form of water,” by R.M.Santilli, it comes down to a complete debunk.
-Almost no paragraph in Santilli’s article is without error or complete misunderstanding of the measurements involved.
+Almost no paragraph in Santilli’s article is without error or a complete misunderstanding of the measurements involved.
 Calo concludes:

 The author provides absolutely no scientific evidence that supports the existence of a new form of matter called “HHO gas.”
 From the data presented, the gaseous product from the electrolyzer behaves in the same manner as would be expected of a mixture of hydrogen, oxygen, and watervapor.